joergschultzelutter/mpad/docs/TECHNICAL_DETAILS.md

 ## Known issues

 - Weather report data from openweathermap:
-    - Wx requests by hour / minute are currently not implemented.
-I might add this at a later point in time
     - Wx Alert data is not returned to the user.
 This can be added in a later version but keep in mind that the text is very long and would result in multiple (10-15) APRS messages per alert!
     - Access to openweathermap.org requires an API key which has a traffic limit
     - With its current implementation of its 'OneCall' API, Openweathermap does not return the human-readable address in case a query is performed for lat/lon coordinates - which is applicable to all queries from MAPD.
 As a result, additional calls to e.g. Openstreetmap etc. may be necessary in order to provide the user with a human readable address.